 voten – to vote (or wählen in ‘proper’ German)

 checken – to check (überprüfen)

 sie/ Sie checken

 sie/ Sie googeln

 But my favourite at the moment is liken – to like

-The German Facebook like button says ‘gefällt mir’ but when Germans want to say that they have liked something, it’s easier to use the English verb ‘to like’ instead of saying “Ich habe auf ‘gefällt mir’ gedrückt” (I clicked on ‘like’) According to the German Huffington Post the Duden has decided on a strict German conjugation rule.
+The German Facebook like button says ‘gefällt mir’ but when Germans want to say that they have liked something, it’s easier to use the English verb ‘to like’ instead of saying “Ich habe auf ‘gefällt mir’ gedrückt” (I clicked on ‘like’) According to the German Huffington Post (Website sadly deleted in 2019) the Duden has decided on a strict German conjugation rule.
 I have not been able to find a confirmation on Duden’s website, but apparently it is:

 Isn’t German great???